IssAero/Homelab/README.md

 # ☸️ Kubernetes Homelab ☸️

+### New revision - due to HDD failure:

+Due to a recent HDD failure (to be investigated) I've been forced to make some changes to the Homelab - The most important being Automating the Cluster Creating/Joining/Setup with Ansible, a technology I've really wanted to start using.
+I've also changed the CNI from Calico to Cillium, due to too much headache with the ipset version that was being delivered with Calico and the mismatch it had with the current LTS version of Ubuntu.
+TLDR: Cillium simply works.

+Also for future reference, the next change I'm looking to do is to switch from Ubuntu to RHEL, as I'm not a very big fan of Canonical, and it has caused some issues in the redeployment of the server this time.

 ## 📑 Intro / Why build a homelab with Kubernetes?

 I felt that as someone trying to break into the DevOps market, my choices were pretty limited and I felt stuck at times: My job wasn't too technical and I wanted to learn more technologies, so I applied to more technical positions.
 They end up choosing someone with more experience.
 So I'm back at square one.
 This probably sounds familiar, so I decided I'd get the experience needed on my own.